Carlhaukas/gueststatus/content/en/_index.md

 ---

 ### Know Your Place, Respectfully.

-Our **tiny, discreet device** plugs into your router—that's it.
+Introducing **Shield**, the **tiny, discreet device** that plugs into your router—that's it.
 No setup, no cameras, no mics, no guest concerns.
-Stay in control with **real-time, GDPR-compliant insights** to:
+With Shield, you can stay in control with **real-time, GDPR-compliant insights** to:

 **✔ Prevent overstays:** Detect stays longer than booked.
 **✔ Schedule cleanings:** Know exactly when guests leave.
 **✔ Monitor arrivals:** Follow up if guests never arrive.

-Take control, effortlessly.
+Take control, effortlessly, with **Shield**.

 [**Get Early Access →**]({{< ref "signup.md" >}})